-· Length of Leave
+Length of Leave

-One week, with up to two weeks, for special circumstances.
-E.g. International travel.
+One week, with up to two weeks for special circumstances, e.g. International travel.

-• No Solicitation of Funds
+No Solicitation of Funds

-A priest shall not solicit from the faithful, either directly or indirectly, financial aid to help defray the cost of his trip or for funeral expenses.
+The priest shall not solicit from the faithful directly or indirectly, financial aid to help defray the cost of his trip or for funeral expenses.
 The custom of assisting brother priests is respected.
-Solicitation is not encouraged.